 Robinson lost three full seasons while serving in the Navy.
 It was there that a botched leg operation almost cost him his baseball career.
 He was able to come back, however, after a second surgery, and enjoyed a banner year back with Baltimore in the International League in 1946, slugging 34 home runs and driving in 123 runs to lead the loop.
 For his efforts he was named International League MVP, narrowly beating out a couple of pretty fair ballplayers named Jackie Robinson and Bobby Brown; Brown later became the Rangers’ president and then the president of the American League.

 Eddie Robinson made the major leagues for good in 1947.
-He batted .245 in 95 games before fouling an Allie Reynolds fastball off his ankle in early August, breaking it and putting him a cast for six weeks.
+He batted .245 in 95 games before fouling an Allie Reynolds fastball off his ankle in early August, breaking it and putting him in a cast for six weeks.
 In 1948 he was again the starting first baseman for the Indians, improving slightly to .254 in 134 games.
 Those Indians, after beating the Red Sox in a one game playoff for the American League pennant, defeated the “Spahn and Sain and pray for rain” Boston Braves in the World Series in six games.
 For the Series, Robinson was the second leading hitter for the Indians, hitting .300 in 20 at-bats.
 That ’48 club remains the last Indians team to have won a World Series.

-Robinson did not get along well with Indians manager Lou Boudreau, who tended to favor veteran players, and after the 1948 season was traded to the Washington Senators with pitchers Joe Haynes and Eddie Klieman for pitcher Early Wynn and fellow first baseman Mickey Vernon.
+Robinson did not get along well with Indians manager Lou Boudreau, who tended to favor veteran players, and after the 1948 season was traded to the Washington Senators with pitchers Joe Haynes and Eddie Kleiman for pitcher Early Wynn and fellow first baseman Mickey Vernon.
 Robinson fit in well with his new club and got off to a strong start.
 For his efforts, he was named the starting first baseman for the American League in the All-Star Game, played in 1949 in Ebbets Field in Brooklyn.
 In his first All-Star at-bat, he lined a single to right field off Warren Spahn to drive in Joe DiMaggio, helping the American League to a 11-7 victory.
 He continued his solid play during the second half of the season and wound up hitting .294 with 18 home runs, 27 doubles, and 78 runs batted in for a last place team that won only 50 games.

 After a great spring training in 1950, Robinson caught the flu and got off to a slow start in the regular season.
 On May 31 he was traded again, this time to the Chicago White Sox in a six-player deal.
 Once with the Pale Hose, he began to hit and finished the year hitting .295 and improving to 21 home runs and 86 runs batted in for a sixth-place club.
 Eddie ended up playing in 155 games that season and did not steal a base, setting a major league record for the most games played in a season without one.
 In 1951, for an improving White Sox team that finished fourth under new manager Paul Richards, Robinson had his best year yet, batting .282 and finishing third in the league in both home runs and runs batted in with 29 and 117, respectively.
 He was also named to his second AL All-Star team.

 In 1952 Robinson put together another banner year as the White Sox rose to third place.
 He finished with a .296 batting average, 22 home runs, and 104 runs batted in, only one behind league leader Al Rosen.
-He was named the starting first baseman for the American League in the All-Star game, going 1-for-2 in the five-inning, rain-abbreviated game in Philadelphia.
+He was named the starting first baseman for the American League in the All-Star Game, going 1-for-2 in the five-inning, rain-abbreviated game in Philadelphia.

 Following the season, Robinson was trying to negotiate his contract for 1953 when he learned that White Sox general manager Frank Lane had traded him in a five-player deal to the Philadelphia Athletics first baseman Ferris Fain, who had won the last two American League batting titles.
 The trade sent him from the up and coming White Sox to a team that finish 1953 in seventh place, 41½ games out of first.
 Although Robinson’s batting average dipped to .247, he had another good power year with 22 home runs and 102 RBIs in 156 games.
 He was also named to the All-Star team again, flying out in a pinch-hitting appearance.